lpireyn/smee/README.md

 - Only one command: `smee` &mdash; no dependencies!
 - Configured entirely with `git config` &mdash; no configuration file!
 - Written in Rust :crab: &mdash; small and blazingly fast!
+- Comes with a bunch of ready-to-use hooks to get you started/inspired!

 ## Documentation